How B2B Data Analytics is Changing Sales

 Sales managers are forced to efficiently manage and control their sales teams using the best technology available.
 Moreover, they are gaining in importance, at a staggering speed.
 Each of them is – over the last four years and on average – responsible for 68 % more reps.

-How Big Data Is Revolutionizing Sales in B2B and What Managers Should Know About It – Conclusion
+How B2B Data Analytics is Changing Sales and What Managers Should Know About It – Conclusion

 There are three critical aspects regarding big data that today significantly influence the job description of a sales manager in B2B.